Emergence of Monogamy under Static and Dynamic Scenarios: Monogamy vs. Genuine multipartite entanglement

 \begin{proof}

 Let us first consider the situation when \(N\) is even.
 The logic behind the statement remains similar for odd \(N\).
-For an \(N\)-qubit Dicke state comprising \(N/2\) excitations having equal coefficients, the maximum eigenvalue comes from the \textit{2:N-2} bipartition and is given by $N/2(N-1)$ as shown in Ref. \cite{ggmfrust}.
-Thus the GGM of such a state is $\mathcal{G}^{eq} = (N-2)/2(N-1)$, where superscript "eq" indicates that the coefficients are all equal.
-To obtain the GGM of an \(N\)-qubit random state, we observe from our numerical calculations that the largest eigenvalue actually comes from a single party reduced density matrix.
-To that end, we try to estimate it by approximating the average value of the von-Neuman entropy (given by \(- \mbox{tr} \rho \log_2 \rho\)) of the reduced state, using the formula \cite{Kendon}
+For an \(N\)-qubit Dicke state comprising \(N/2\) excitations having equal coefficients, the maximum eigenvalue comes from the $2:N-2$ bipartition and is given by $N/2(N-1)$ \cite{ggmfrust}.
+Thus the GGM of such a state is $\mathcal{G}^{eq} = (N-2)/2(N-1)$, where the superscript "eq" indicates that the coefficients are all equal.
+To obtain the GGM of an \(N\)-qubit random state, we observe from our numerical calculations that the largest eigenvalue comes from a single-party reduced density matrix.
+To that end, we try to estimate it by approximating the average value of the von Neuman entropy (given by \(- \mbox{tr} \rho \log_2 \rho\)) of the reduced state, using the formula \cite{Kendon}

-where $M$ is the dimension of the density matrix of the reduced state and $MK$ represents the total dimension of the pure state from which the reduced system is obtained upon tracing out.
-Since $\langle S \rangle$ is the entropy of a single qubit state, we can find the largest eigenvalue, say, $x$ by solving
+where $M = 2$ is the dimension of the density matrix of the one qubit reduced state and $MK = 2^N$ represents the total dimension of the pure state from which the reduced system is obtained upon tracing out.
+Since $\langle S \rangle$ is the entropy of a single qubit state, we can find the largest eigenvalue, say, $(1 - x)$ by solving